NIKKI256/borobot/README.md

 ## Details

+* File user_bots.py has example function which help you find out Id of your person for .env file

 * If you don`t see your APP_ID and APP_HASH you have to create your application in the website

 * In first start you have to confirm your account in telegram.